 Since all the supplies are low cost, the kite headband would be a nice activity for a birthday party or camp as well.

-Don’t forget to pin this project for later, and check out some more fun sewing projects below.
+Don’t forget to pin this project for later, and check out some more fun sewing projects for beginners below.

 - Download kte patterns linked in post (beginnersewingprojects.com)

 - Thread embroidery needle with 6 strands embroidery floss.